julien-arino/wikipediaGATN/paper.md

 # Summary

 The global air transportation network plays a crucial role in a wide variety of human activities and, consequently, in the many areas of research related to these activities, from geography to sociology, epidemiology, transport, etc.
+This package scrapes Wikipedia data to build a snapshot of the architecture of the global air transportation network.

 # Statement of need